jacobgil/jacobgil.github.io/about.md

 I'm a Computer Vision and Deep Learning developer based in Israel.

-I have other open source projects not shown here on my [github](http://github.com/jacobgil)
+I have other open source projects in my [github](http://github.com/jacobgil)

-Drop me a line :-)
+Drop me a line.

 ## Getting in touch